kenneth-brook/kenneth-brook/README.md

 # Modern code collection of Kenneth Brook
+- With some archive works going back as far as 2011.
 ## A very style oriented, frontend JavaScript developer.
 (Trained as a fullstack)
 ### Currently available for employment opportunities.
 ### Hi there 👋